Business model templates

-Business plans are important tools to help develop and refine your strategic thinking.
-And a well-defined business plan makes it easier to explore your assumptions and share your strategy with your broader team.
-As former product managers, our team at Aha! relied on many types of business planning templates in the past.
+Business models are important tools to help develop and refine your strategic thinking.
+A well-defined business model makes it easier to explore your assumptions and share your strategy with your broader team.
+As former product managers, our team at Aha! relied on many types of strategic business templates in the past.

-Building a business plan is a common first step to organize your thinking.
-From startups to enterprise teams, business plans are a useful tool for deeply considering your business and product assumptions and what will make your product or service a success.
+A business model answers foundational questions about the operation of a business — identifying the problem you are going to solve, the market that you will serve, the level of investment required, what products you will offer, and how you will generate revenue.
+From startups to enterprise teams, business models are a useful tool for deeply considering your business and product assumptions and what will make your product or service a success.

-Different situations call for different types of business plans.
+Consider that different situations will call for different types of strategic models.
 If you are developing a new product you need to define key elements of your offering.
 If you are in an established business it might simply be a good way to summarize the strategy that is driving a new market opportunity.
-Ultimately, the content of your business plan is determined by your goals and audience.
+Ultimately, the template and it content is determined by your goals and audience.

-No matter how you choose to present your business plan, remember that the most successful products and services are built with a clear strategy that the team understands.
+No matter which template you use, remember that the most successful products and services are built with a clear strategy that the team understands.
 By setting the right plan and making it easily accessible, you align the company so everyone moves in the same direction to make the biggest impact.

 A lean canvas is similar to the business model canvas and presents most of the same information just in a slightly different way.
 It takes a problem-focused approach and was designed with entrepreneurs and startups in mind.
 This means that it is a great way to build an actionable business template that helps you deconstruct an idea into its key assumptions.

 SWOT is an acronym that stands for strengths, weaknesses, opportunities, and threats.
 It is the perfect analysis framework for identifying what your product or service is doing well and where it can improve.
 It can also be used to explore how well your company is positioned.
 SWOT models are useful for outlining how your product fits into the competitive landscape and can help you uncover additional go-to-market opportunities.
-For more SWOT templates, visit our free SWOT Analysis Templates page.
+For more SWOT templates, visit our SWOT analysis templates page.

 Use the 10Ps marketing matrix to identify the key marketing attributes needed for product success.
 This matrix is perfect for considering the best approach to bringing your product to market and how you will promote it over its lifecycle.
 What will you charge?
 How will you promote it?
 And how will customers actually buy it?
 These are key questions that any product or marketing professional should answer and this template will help you do so.